sanath95/Document-Knowledge-Base-with-Source-Grounding/README.md

 | `HOST` | `0.0.0.0` | `src/serve.py` process |
 | `PORT` | `8000` | `src/serve.py` process |

-All numeric settings must contain values that Python can parse as the corresponding `int` or `float`.
+Numeric settings must contain valid integer or floating-point values. `EMBED_BATCH_SIZE` must be positive, `HISTORY_MAX_TURNS` must be at least `1`, and `RRF_K` must be nonnegative.
+Retrieval limits should be positive to return evidence.
 ChromaDB uses cosine distance; supported extensions, Markdown header levels, and parallel agent tool calls are fixed in code.

+For local `python src/serve.py` runs, set `HOST` and `PORT` in the process environment.
+They are read before the serving dependencies load `.env`.
+Docker Compose supplies them through the service environment.

 ### Optional Langfuse configuration